-We recommend creating a consistent schedule of meetings at the beginning of the year so all members understand the time commitment for joining the committee.
-ADL requires that the committee meet no less than four times during the school year as a full committee.
-Beyond that, you can choose to convene sub-committees to discuss specific tasks as needed.
-To ensure that all committee members know the expectation of participating on the committee, ADL recommends that a committee agreement is established by the first meeting date.
-In this document, you can include the schedule of meetings, where those meetings will be conducted and guidance for participation.
+We recommend creating a consistent schedule for meetings at the beginning of the year so all members understand the time commitment of joining the committee.
+ADL requires that the committee meet at least enough times during the school year to plan your activities and reflect on their impact.
+Beyond that, you can choose to convene subcommittees to discuss specific tasks as needed.
+To ensure that all committee members know what is expected of them, ADL recommends that a committee agreement be established by the first meeting date.
+In this document, you can include the schedule of meetings, where those meetings will take place and guidance for participation.
 We also recommend having specific agendas for each meeting that engage committee members and allow them to share any progress with each other.